Kalima-Entertainment/Fallout_Strategy/README.md

 ## Controls
 ### Movement
-Left click on the unit and left click on the position you want to make it go to.
+Left click on the unit and left click on the position you want to make it go to. º - Turn console ON/OFF
 Y - Block/Unblock border scroll
 F - Center camera
 F9 - Debug mode ON/OFF
 ESC - Close game
 ### Debug
 In debug mode you will be able to see the path the player follows and how it does so.

+### Console commands
+help - list all commands
+destroy_all_entities - delete all characters from the map

 ## Team